extralsc/woocommerce-simpleCheckout/readme.txt

 * Added: Compatibility with theme Diza.
 * Added: New widget area to display trust symbols below the place order button.
 * Added: Option to set a background color for the checkout page.
 Refactor checkout header background color to output custom styles in a `<style>` tag.
-* Added: New filter `fc_display_checkout_page_title` to make the checkout page title visible.
+* Added: New filter `sc_display_checkout_page_title` to make the checkout page title visible.
 When hidden, checkout page title is output as `screen-reader-only`.
 Defaults to hidden.
-* Added: New filter `fc_checkout_express_checkout_section_title` to allow changing the express checkout section title.
+* Added: New filter `sc_checkout_express_checkout_section_title` to allow changing the express checkout section title.
-* Added: New filter `fc_output_checkout_contact_login_cta` to control whether to display the call to action "Already have an account?
+* Added: New filter `sc_output_checkout_contact_login_cta` to control whether to display the call to action "Already have an account?
 Log in." in the contact step.
-* Added: New action `fc_checkout_below_contact_login_cta` to allow adding content to the contact login substep.
+* Added: New action `sc_checkout_below_contact_login_cta` to allow adding content to the contact login substep.
 * Added: New option `checkoutEnablePreventUnload` to the `fcSettings` to allow disabling the "data loss protection" script when closing the browser tab with unsaved changes to checkout fields.
 * Updated: `collapsible-block` library to version 1.1.7.
 * Improved: Block the place order button with attribute and class `disabled` when processing the order to prevent user from submitting duplicate orders.